Improving how we work for – and with – indigenous and local women in their communities

 Trust-building takes time.
 We have found that the first women’s only meeting may not be a resounding success.
 But if you keep working with the same group of women, it doesn’t take long (2-3 meetings) before they’ll be speaking up in women’s meetings, and starting to take a more active role.
 Women’s groups are frequently the most dynamic associations in the community, and it is unsurprising that if they feel empowered to speak up, women will also often become the most dynamic participants in the work.

 We have also found that holding separate women’s meeting is good, but holding separate men’s and women’s meetings followed by a general meeting where each side can exchange and reflect on their discussions is even better.
-It institutionalises a practice of listening to both women and men in the community, and provides a safe environment for women to practice speaking up in community discussions.
-Over time, we have found this to be a exceptionally effective process.
+It institutionalises a practice of listening to both women and men in the community, and provides a safe environment for women to practise speaking up in community discussions.
+Over time, we have found this to be an exceptionally effective process.

 One point to consider in the Congo Basin – when working with both an indigenous and Bantu community within the same village – is that it’s also useful to have separate meetings for the indigenous women and the Bantu women.
-Because of the dynamics within many of these communities, indigenous women are actually more likely to speak up in front of indigenous men than Bantu women – and the effects of these power dynamics need to be thought through carefully.
+Because of the dynamics within many of these communities, indigenous women are actually more likely to speak up in front of indigenous men than in front of Bantu women – and the effects of these power dynamics need to be thought through carefully.

 Of course, sometimes resource and time constraints mean that it’s not always possible to have separate meetings in every community.
 It’s okay not to do this every time, especially where we have already spent some time working with groups separately and are beginning to see some of the more diffident factions becoming more confident to participate.
 However, it’s good to go back periodically to holding separate meetings to “check in” with these different groups, and ensure they are feeling comfortable and confident with the process.